 The compulsory school attendance law of the Commonwealth of Pennsylvania (24 PS 13-1327) requires every child of compulsory school age to be in school attendance, unless absent for an approved reason, and charges the parents/guardian of the child with the responsibility for the child's school attendance.
-The Every Child Succeeds Act of 2015 federal law indicates a

-94% attendance rate as the benchmark for academic success.
+The Every Child Succeeds Act of 2015 federal law indicates a 94% attendance rate as the benchmark for academic success.
 The attendance rate at the elementary and the attendance/graduation rate at the secondary level are used to determine Annual Yearly Progress.
 In order to be in compliance with the Every Child Succeeds Act of 2015, any student missing 10 or more unexcused days (independently or combined) will be subject to a citation.
 As a result of a magistrate's ruling, fines could be levied and/or driver's license suspended.
 Attendance is compulsory from the federal level down to the state level with local districts being held accountable by enforcing attendance policies.

-- When students arrive in the morning, they are to go straight to their lockers, and then to their homeroom/advisory class for attendance and morning announcements.
-Students who are eating breakfast at school will obtain their grab and go breakfast from the cafeteria prior to going to their lockers. - > The tardy bell rings at 7:25 A.M.
-Any student not present in homeroom/advisory at that time is either tardy or absent. - Late sign-in will be conducted at the front security/scan desk as students enter the building.
-Students who arrive to school late must sign in.
-Failure to do so could result in disciplinary action. - Students who arrive late, but before 11:00 A.M. will be considered tardy.
-Students arriving between 11:00 A.M. and 12:00 P.M. will be marked half-day absent.
-Students arriving past 12:00 P.M. will be considered absent for the full day.
-(Times apply to a regular, full day and will be adjusted for modified days.) - > No student is to leave the building at any time without authorization from building administration.
-Violators will be suspended. - The Main Office will attempt to call student's parents if the absence is questionable or call the doctor's office to verify medical excuses if necessary.
-Whenever possible, parents or a legal guardian (not students) should call in the morning when a student will be absent. - Every effort should be made to schedule medical or dental appointments during non-school hours.
-If appointments must be made during school hours, the student must present a signed parental note (with phone number of where parents can be reached) prior to being excused. - All classes that are missed due to an unexcused tardy or early release are considered unexcused until documentation is given to the secretary.
-These unexcused class absences definitely count toward the maximum number of absences as applied to our attendance policy. - > Students are responsible for all class work missed due to an appointment.
+- 1. When students arrive in the morning, they are to go straight to their lockers, and then to their period one class for attendance and morning announcements. - 2.
+The tardy bell rings at 7:30 a.m.
+Any student not present in period one at that time is either tardy or absent. - 3.
+Late sign-in will be conducted at the front security/scan desk as students enter the building. - 4.
+7:25-7:30 will be considered homeroom, 7:31 will begin period one (students not in a seat at 7:31 will be marked late to school and late for period one). - 5.
+Keystone Rewards are PM only - 6.
+Students who arrive to school late must sign in at the Security Office.
+Failure to do so will result in suspension and/or other appropriate disciplinary action. - 7.
+Students who arrive late, but before 11:00 a.m. will be considered tardy.
+Students arriving between 11:00 a.m. and 12:00 p.m. will be marked half-day absent.
+Students arriving past 12:00 p.m. will be considered absent for the full day.
+(Times apply to a regular, full day and will be adjusted for modified days.) - 8.
+No student is to leave the building at any time without authorization from building administration.
+Violators will be suspended. - 9.
+The Attendance Office will attempt to call student's parents if the absence is questionable or call the doctor's office to verify medical excuses if necessary.
+Whenever possible, parents or a legal guardian (not students) should call in the morning when a student will be absent. - 10.
+Every effort should be made to schedule medical or dental appointments during non-school hours.
+If appointments must be made during school hours, the student must present a signed parental note (with phone number of where parents can be reached) prior to being excused. - 11.
+All classes that are missed due to an unexcused tardy or early release are considered unexcused until documentation is given to the attendance secretary.
+These unexcused class absences definitely count toward the maximum number of absences as applied to our attendance policy. - 12.
+Students are responsible for all class work missed due to an appointment. - 13.
+Any student arriving late or leaving early, who does not sign in or out, respectively, will be suspended. - 14.
+If not present during the school day you are prohibited from participating in any after school activities.